UML Getting Started - UML Modeling in Eclipse

 Let's draw a simple class diagram.
 We will generate Java code from it in the next section.

-1. In Diagram Navigator, right-click on Class Diagram node and select New Class Diagram from the popup menu.
+1. In Diagram Navigator, right-click on the Class Diagram node and select New Class Diagram from the popup menu.

 New class diagram

 2. A new diagram is created.
-Double click on the package header field at the top left corner of the diagram, with a labeled <default package> in it.
+Double-click on the package header at the top left corner of the diagram, labeled <default package>.

-To enter package header
+Edit package header

 Entering package header